gavinhoward/bc/manuals/development.md

 all of that, it does not have at least one feature: multi-line pasting from the clipboard.

+#### Editline and Readline

+I also implemented an integration with both editline and readline, though not at the same time.
+This allows distributions that want to use either one in `bc` to do so.
+This enables users to use their `.editrc` and `.inputrc` settings.

+The integration is custom to each library, and it does *not* involve any of `bc`'s custom history code.
+It also required changes to `bc`'s [Custom I/O][114].

 ### Error Handling

 The error handling on `bc` got an overhaul for version [`3.0.0`][32], and it